Samantha Greenberg: Margate Capital Management

 Greenberg launched the Margate Capital Management hedge fund at the end of January 2016.
 The firm operates a long/short equity fund with a focus on the media and consumer sectors, implementing a rules-based risk approach to protect capital and reduce volatility.
 On April 12, 2016, she received a seed money commitment of $130 million from Ramius LLC (the international investment management firm of Cowen Group Inc.) Ramius is the firm's first investor, making a three-year commitment.
+In 2019, Greenberg closed Margate Capital to join Citadel.

 Philanthropy

 Greenberg is co-vice chair of the investment management division of the UJA-Federation of New York.
 She sits on the board of directors of the 14th Street Y, and volunteers at the Young Women's Leadership Network.

 Honors and recognition

 Business Insider reporters referred to Greenberg as “one of the industry’s rare female hedge fund managers.”
 Prior to the establishment of her own hedge fund, she was named one of the 50 Leading Women in Hedge Funds in 2013 by the Hedge Fund Journal in association with Ernst & Young.
 In 2016 she was named the Hedge Fund Rising Star by Institutional Investor.